JosiahParry/arrow-extendr/README.md

 ## Versioning

 At present, versions of arrow-rs are not compatible with each other.
 This means if your crate uses arrow-rs version `48.0.1`, then the arrow-extendr must also use that same version.
 As such, arrow-extendr uses the same versions as arrow-rs so that it is easy to match the required versions you need.

-There are two supported versions: 48.0.1 and 49.0.0.
+**Versions**:

+- 48.0.1
+- 49.0.0
+- 49.0.0-geoarrow

 ### Motivating Example